MikeFoto/ansible_docker_swarm_leader/README.md

 # Docker Swarm node setup
-As a Manager
+Set one node as a Leader

 # License